rizwanakhtar7/project-4-server/README.md

 - Sharing Results on social media
 - Implementing the Dashboard to allow the users to have motivational quotes and view all favourited courses, all courses currently started making it more personalised.
 - Badges for Learners to show points for courses
-- having Instructor list pages with rating
+- Having Instructor list pages with rating/
 - Implementing rating feature so a learner can post a rating for a course after watching, then the average is calculated on the courses index page.